‘Fortnite: Battle Royale’ Crosses 2 Million Concurrent Players Ahead Of Big Map Update

 For comparison, PlayerUnknown’s Battlegrounds (PUBG) has 27 million owners on PC and another 3 million on Xbox One following the game’s December launch into the Xbox Game Preview Program.
 It also crossed more than 3 million concurrent players early in January.

-Much of the PUBG growth in recent months has come from China recently.
-Something Epic Games chose to highlight in its interview with Eurogamer.
+Much of the PUBG growth in recent months has come from China recently — something Epic Games chose to highlight in its interview with Eurogamer.

-“To put it in context,” lead systems designer Eric Williamson told Eurogamer, “some of the folk around the office are saying hey, we could be the biggest Battle Royale game in the western world, which is crazy.
+“To put it in context,” lead systems designer Eric Williamson told Eurogamer, “some of the folk around the office are saying hey, we could be the biggest Battle Royale game in the western world, which is crazy.”

 “Some people are saying we could be the biggest and best-played game [full stop] in the western world.”